MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ### Set up user roles for the solution<a name="user-roles"></a>

 > [!NOTE]
-> It can take up to one hour for a user to appear in the Dynamics 365 Administration Center after the licenses are added in the Microsoft 365 Admin Center.
+> It can take up to one hour for a user to appear in the Dynamics 365 admin center after the licenses are added in the Microsoft 365 admin center.

 1. After the solution has finished installing, go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), select the newly created Guides instance from the list of instances, and then select the **Open** button.